Azure-Samples/Microchip-PIC-IoT-Wx/Dev_Tools_Install.md

 6. Install [pyazureutils](https://pypi.org/project/pyazureutils/) (a Microchip utility for interacting with Microsoft Azure web services via the Azure CLI) by executing the following steps:

    - Launch a `Command Prompt` or `PowerShell` window (e.g. for Windows: click on `Start` > type `PowerShell` in the Search field > `Open`)
-   - Execute the following command line
+   - Execute the following command line to install the utility program

         ```shell
         pip install pyazureutils
         ```
+   - Bring up the help menu to verify that the `pyazureutils.exe` program can be found

+        ```shell
+        pyazureutils --help
+        ```

-   - Search for the location of the `pyazureutils.exe` program and add the absolute path to the Windows `PATH` environment variable
+        NOTE: If the `pyazureutils` command cannot be found/executed, search for the location of the `pyazureutils.exe` program and add the absolute path of its location to the Windows `PATH` environment variable.
+Launch a new command line window and try bringing up the help menu again